 Legal Requirements for Websites

-Keep in mind, even if you aren’t processing payments and collecting what you may deem as confidential information, you can still be liable for security issues on your site and in your business processes.
+Even if you’re not processing payments or collecting sensitive information, you can still be liable for security issues on your site and in your business processes.

-Under Florida law, if you do not have a return policy posted (or a no return policy) failure of a retail sales establishment to exhibit a “no refund” policy shall mean that a refund or exchange policy exists, and upon request and proof of purchase, a refund on the merchandise, within 7 days of the date of purchase, provided the merchandise is unused and in the original carton if one was furnished.
+Under Florida law, you must post a return policy (or a no-return policy).
+Failing to do so implies a refund or exchange policy exists, and customers can request refunds within seven days of purchase, provided the merchandise is unused and in the original carton.

-Sales tax laws now vary from state to state but in general, you must now pay sales tax for all online sales of taxable goods.
+Sales tax laws vary, but generally, you must pay sales tax for all online sales of taxable goods.